Explore the basic function, , working principle, and of pistons in engines, along with common issues like wear and tear and overheating.

 Components

 A piston consists of several key components that work together to ensure smooth operation.
-These components include the piston head, piston rings, and piston pin.
+These include the piston head, piston rings, and piston pin.
 The piston head is the top part of the piston that comes into direct contact with the combustion gases.
 The piston rings are small bands that seal the gap between the piston and the cylinder walls, preventing leakage of combustion gases.
 The piston pin, also known as the wrist pin, connects the piston to the connecting rod, allowing for the reciprocating motion of the piston.

 Types

 There are different types of pistons used in engines, each designed for specific purposes.
 The most common include cast pistons, forged pistons, and hypereutectic pistons.
 Cast pistons are made by pouring molten metal into a mold, resulting in a cost-effective option for mass production.
 Forged pistons, on the other hand, are created by shaping metal under high pressure, making them stronger and more durable.
-Hypereutectic pistons are a type of cast piston that contains a higher percentage of silicon, making them more resistant to heat and wear.
+Hypereutectic pistons are a type of cast that contains a higher percentage of silicon, making them more resistant to heat and wear.

 Working Principle of a Piston